VARobot-PG/server/README.md

-# servers for SPEARED V2 (Simulation and Compilation)
+# Servers for SPEARED V2 (Simulation and Compilation)
 This work is particially taken from the SPEARED approach.
 Consider for reference https://github.com/VARobot-PG/application/tree/original_work.
 ## PhysicsEngine (gazebo) setup
 1. clone repository